CiwPython/Ciw/docs/Guides/behaviour/hybrid.rst

         results['D'] = Q.SD.D
         return results

-Running these for one trial only (this is bad practice, see here), we can plot the stock levels over time.
+Running these for one trial only (this is bad practice, :ref:`see here <simulation-practice>`), we can plot the stock levels over time.
 We see that changing the number of servers from :math:`k = 1` to :math:`k = 3`, a parameter associated with the discrete component, changes the stock levels, results associated with the continuous component.

 .. image:: ../../_static/des+sd_hybrid.svg
    :alt: Stock level plots of the hybrid simulation results.